lucasHSantiago/go-select-benchmark/README.md

 ## Features

-- **Benchmarking**: Uses Go's `testing` package to run performance benchmarks on different Go database libraries (Jet, Sqlx, Carta, GORM) for executing and mapping SQL `SELECT` queries.
+- **Benchmarking**: Uses Go's `testing` package to run performance benchmarks on different Go database libraries (Jet, Sqlx, Carta, GORM, and pq) for executing and mapping SQL `SELECT` queries.
 - **Pretty Output**: Integrates with the [`prettybenchmarks`](https://github.com/florianorben/prettybenchmarks) tool to format benchmark results into readable tables, supporting both standard and memory allocation benchmarks (`-benchmem`).
 - **Docker Support**: Includes a `docker-compose.yaml` for easy setup and reproducibility.
 - **Database Migrations**: Contains a `migration/` directory for managing database schema changes required by the benchmarks.